 LISTING WITH STOCK EXCHANGES

-Company is listed with Bombay Stock Exchange Ltd. and National Stock Exchange (India) Ltd. Stock Code of the company is 500418 and TOKYOPLAST respectively and ISIN Number for NSDL/CDSL (Dematerialized shares) is INE932C01012.
-Company confirms that it has paid the Annual Listing Fees for the year 2020-21.
+Company is listed with Bombay Stock Exchange Ltd. and National Stock Exchange (India) Ltd.Stock Code of the company is 500418 and TOKYOPLAST respectively and ISIN Number for NSDL/CDSL (Dematerialized shares) is INE932C01012.

 DEMATERIALISATION OF SHARES